 I first noticed them one Sunday afternoon a few weeks ago, when my husband and I guided Jesup friends into the Moody preserve, a 4,000-acre tract of land owned by The Nature Conservancy and the state of Georgia, located in northern Appling County.

 There are times when Congress and much of the political class in Washington remind me of a child who can't resist sneaking a handful of cookies from the jar: They know that too much partisanship is getting them in trouble, but they can't help themselves.
-Politicians want one more maneuver to make the other side look bad; one more hunk of red meat tossed to the party's base; one more legislative standoff to show their ...
+Politicians want one more maneuver to make the other side look bad; one more hunk of red meat tossed to the party's base; one more legislative standoff to show their partisans they mean what they say.
+Then they'll reckon with the public's clear preference for political leaders who know how ...

 The U.S. Supreme Court's recent decision to support photo identification at the polls has stirred in me a sense of frustration.
 At first, this irritation seemed to be the lingering aftertaste of the legal loss for those without easy access to photo IDs.